NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

         """
 ```

-> **Attention!** <br>
+!!! warning
-> Indentation is important in Snakefiles, so make sure that you have the
+    Indentation is important in Snakefiles, so make sure that you have the
-> correct number of spaces before `input`/`output`/`shell` and their
+    correct number of spaces before `input`/`output`/`shell` and their
-> respective subsections.
+    respective subsections.
 The number of spaces per level doesn't matter as
-> long as you're consistent.
+    long as you're consistent.
 Here we use four, but you could just as well use
-> two for a more compact look.
+    two for a more compact look.
 Don't use tabs (unless your editor
-> automatically converts them to spaces).
+    automatically converts them to spaces).

 Rules can be given names, here it's `convert_to_upper_case`.
 While rule names
 are not strictly necessary we encourage you to use them and to make an effort to